FEDMix/electron-viewer/README.md

 🚧 Example work in progress

-This is an example of VTK running on electron with vuejs (Nuxt).
+This is an complete JavaScript example of VTK running on electron with vuejs (Nuxt).

 **Adventages of this solution:**
 - Platform agnostic